postwait/node-amqp/README.md

  reconnections will be attempted.
 Valid strategies are "linear" and "exponential".

  Backoff times are in milliseconds.
-Under the "linear" strategy, the driver will pause 'reconnectBackoffTime' ms before the first attempt, and between each subsequent attempt.
+Under the "linear" strategy, the driver will pause `reconnectBackoffTime` ms before the first attempt, and between each subsequent attempt.
- Under the "exponential" strategy, the driver will pause 'reconnectBackoffTime' ms before the first attempt, and will double the previous pause between each subsequent attempt until a connection is reestablished.
+ Under the "exponential" strategy, the driver will pause `reconnectBackoffTime` ms before the first attempt, and will double the previous pause between each subsequent attempt until a connection is reestablished.